Nonlinear Spatial Filtering

-While it is convenient to independently develop the spatial and spectral processing stage as shown on the left-hand side of Figure 1, theoretical analyses consolidated in our paper [1] show that this is optimal in the minimum mean-squared error (MMSE) sense only under the restrictive assumption that the noise signal is following a Gaussian distribution.
-In our work [1-3], we demonstrate based on evaluations that a joint spatial and spectral non-linear filter as illustrated on the right-hand side of Figure 1 indeed enables considerable performance improvements over the composed setup in non-Gaussian noise sencarios revealing the theoretical results to be highly relevant for practical applications.
+While it is convenient to independently develop the spatial and spectral processing stage, the theoretical analyses consolidated in our paper [1] show that this is optimal in the minimum mean-squared error (MMSE) sense only under the restrictive assumption that the noise signal is following a Gaussian distribution.
+In our work [1-3], we demonstrate based on evaluations that a joint spatial and spectral non-linear filter indeed enables considerable performance improvements over the composed setup in non-Gaussian noise sencarios revealing the theoretical results to be highly relevant for practical applications.

 In our work [1-3], we evaluated the performance of the non-linear spatial filter in different non-Gaussian noise scenarios.
 We find a notable performance improvement also in other experiments with heavy-tailed noise distributions, interfering human speakers, and real-world noise recordings from the CHiME3 database.